docs.kde.org

 Entering a hostname into Remote Desktop Connection

 Similary, if you are using a RDP server on that machine, you can enter megan.
-Choose RDP as the protocol.
+Choose rdp as the protocol.
 RDP does not need the screen number to be specified.
 If the server runs the RDP server not on the default port, you may specify it in the following way: megan:3910

 Using an invitation